Risk-Team/CAVAanalytics/README.md

 **Current available observational datasets: W5E5, ERA5**

-**If you find a problem using CAVAanalytics, you can open an issue [issues](https://github.com/Risk-Team/CAVAanalytics/issues/2).
+**You can report [issues](https://github.com/Risk-Team/CAVAanalytics/issues/2).
 We will try to help but first read carefully the current website**

 ## Overview